 Here are some do's:

 - Acknowledge all comments if possible.
 This will prove to your customers that they are at the forefront of your customer service strategy.
 It shows you are listening.

 - Be efficient responding or at least set an expectation from the word go.
 Many customers will use social media to avoid the long telephone queues regularly associated with traditional customer service.
 Also, if you provide a service 24-hours a day, customers will, no doubt, expect to be able to receive assistance at every hour of the day too.
 Something to strongly consider if you are an airline for example as people may have urgent enquires and will use the immediacy of Twitter to get an answer.

 - Inject some personality into your responses.
 It will give the customer / client something to remember you by.
 In turn, this will hopefully aid customer retention too.

-- Invest in a social media monitoring tool to listen to your customers and potential clients.
+- Listen to your customers and potential clients.
 By doing this, you can answer questions and resolve issues in real-time.
-Monitoring and analysing the conversation around service can provide invaluable insight into your customers' motivations and behaviour and help you plan to improve your products and services.
+Monitoring and analysing the conversation around service can provide invaluable social social customer service data around your customers' motivations and behaviour and help you plan to improve your products and services.

 And, some don'ts

 - Back in August it was found that 71% of brands ignored comments on Twitter.
 Why invest time in implementing a social media strategy if you are going to ignore what your customers are saying?!